Ninja Gaiden: Dragon Sword: Gameplay

 Use of Ryu's Ninpo will be activated by tapping an icon on the touch screen.
 This brings up the outline of a Sanskrit letter to be traced with the stylus.
-Successfully tracing the letter will activate the appropriate magic.

 Like Ninja Gaiden, Ryu can also block attacks by pressing any of the buttons or the directional pad.
 Evasive rolls can be performed by entering into a blocking stance and tapping the stylus.
 Although he does not have a multitude of weapons like before, he can still perform his signature Izuna Drop and absorb nearby essences, given off by slain enemies, to unleash powerful attacks, known as Ultimate Techniques.
 This can be done by sliding the stylus back and forth on Ryu.

 A playable demo of the game is downloadable from the DS Download Station Volume 7 and was previously available from the Wii's Nintendo Channel.